 Some of the major automated testing types are smoke testing, unit testing, functional testing, keyword testing, integration testing, regression testing, data-driven testing, performance testing, load testing, and the black box testing process.

 Manual Testing is a simple testing process where the test cases are executed manually by the software testing team without using any test automation tools or techniques.
 The main aim of manual tests is to identify the issues, bugs, and defects in the application created by the software development team.
 For this, the testing team uses manual software testing techniques that can be helpful in accurately finding bugs in the software solution.
 If the team is manually testing a new application before it is automatically tested, the difficulty levels will increase.
-This is why it is advisable to check the software automatically in some ways.
-But, manual testing is more convenient for usability testing, exploratory testing or ad hoc testing.
-Basically, a combination of both manual and automation testing is beneficial to offer secure software to the clients.
+This is why it is advisable that the software is first automatically checked in some ways.
+But, manual testing is well suited for usability testing, exploratory testing or ad hoc testing.
+Basically, a combination of both manual and automated testing is required to offer secured software to the clients.

 Some of the major types of manual testing are unit testing, black box testing, white box testing, system testing, integration testing, and acceptance testing.